-- The combination windshield receiver/antenna mounts on the windshield.
-(Inside) - We suggest you mount it on the lower left-hand side of the windshield.
+- The combination windshield receiver/antenna mounts on the windshield (inside the vehicle). - We suggest you mount it on the lower left-hand side of the windshield.

 Warning!
 Do not mount in such a manner that it obstructs the driver's view.